 The monitoring service performed by the group of beacons assigned to a shop is composed of a set of sub-services, concerning monitoring of carts gathering, monitoring of environmental conditions and verification of deadlines.
-Monitoring of carts gathering uses the location information service offered by each cart belonging to the shop being monitored.
-Carts, in their turn, use the localization service offered by groups of beacons from the neighbourhood.
+Monitoring of the gathering carts uses the location information service offered by each cart belonging to the shop being monitored.
+Carts, in turn, use the localization service offered by groups of beacons from the neighbourhood.
 The monitoring of environmental conditions service uses the humidity, light and temperature services, which further rely on the environmental service offered by each cart.
 Figure 3 shows an example of service composition for monitoring the carts on the expedition floor.
-It can be noticed that taking advantage of the existing services, complex ones can be built and consequently, the level of functionality increases.
+It can be observed that, taking advantage of the existing services, complex ones can be built.
+Consequently, the level of functionality increases.